(4)Deploying a Complete Set of Web Services on EC2 via Docker Compose

 app/ssr

-Running the docker-compose up command will build containers based on their Dockerfiles
+Running the docker-compose up command will build containers based on their Dockerfiles.

 version: '3.1'